vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 582.

-705; a smști-writer according to Tithinirnayatattva, of Nāgoji, p.
+705; a smști-writer according to Tithinirṇayatattva, of Nāgoji, p.
 964.

 Maheśvara, p.
 706. Tithitattva, of Raghunandana, pp. Udicya, meaning of, pp. 67, 746.